Are you looking for a career that makes the world a better place?

 We have limited unpaid intern opportunities.
 Positions for undergraduate and graduate students in our Intervention and Prevention programs are usually filled at least one or two semesters ahead of time, so please plan ahead.
 Opportunities for the summer and in administrative functions, such as fundraising, are more flexible.
 Clinical Interns in Intervention/Therapy are typically second year MSW students and require a two-semester commitment (Fall/Spring).

 Bachelor’s level and family advocacy internships are full with earliest openings in summer 2021.
-Master’s level internships are also full with earliest openings in spring 2022 for clinical/therapy.
+Master’s level internships are also full with earliest openings in August 2022 for clinical/therapy.